 4. St Andrews Castle

 The ruins of St. Andrews Castle dominate the Scottish coast and the famous West Sands Beach.
 A reminder of the tumultuous past of Scotland, St. Andrews Castle is part of a beautiful coastal walk along the rocky coast near St Andrews.
+It needs to make it on your list of castles near Edinburgh.

 The ruins of St Andrews Castle on the coast